aptos-labs/developer-docs/apps/docusaurus/docs/guides/system-integrators-guide.md

 There are two options for running a local testnet:

 - [Install the Aptos CLI](../tools/aptos-cli/install-cli/index.md) and 2) run a [local development network](./local-development-network.md).
 This path is useful for developing on the Aptos blockchain, debugging Move contracts, and testing node operations.
 Using the CLI you will have a fully featured local development environment including a single node network, the node API, indexer API, and a faucet.
-- Directly [run a local testnet](../nodes/local-testnet/run-a-local-testnet.md) using either the [Aptos-core source code](../nodes/local-testnet/run-a-local-testnet.md#using-the-aptos-core-source-code) or a [Docker image](../nodes/local-testnet/run-a-local-testnet.md#using-docker).
+- Directly [run a local testnet](../nodes/local-testnet/run-a-local-testnet.md) using either the [Aptos-core source code](../nodes/local-testnet/run-a-local-testnet.md#using-the-aptos-core-source-code).
 These paths are useful for testing changes to the Aptos-core codebase or framework, or for building services on top of the Aptos blockchain, respectively.

 Either of these methods will expose a [REST API service](../apis/fullnode-rest-api.md) at `http://127.0.0.1:8080` and a Faucet API service at `http://127.0.0.1:8000` for option 1 run a local testnet or `http://127.0.0.1:8081` for option 2 install the Aptos CLI.
 The applications will output the location of the services.